rust-lang/book/second-edition/nostarch/chapter16.md

 Our concurrency mistake has caused a compile-time error! `send` takes ownership of its parameter and moves the value so that the value is owned by the receiver.
-This means we can't accidentally use the value again after sending it; the ownership system checks that everything is okay.
+This means we can’t accidentally use the value again after sending it; the ownership system checks that everything is okay.

 In this regard, message passing is very similar to single ownership in Rust.
-Message passing enthusiasts enjoy message passing for similar reasons that Rustaceans enjoy Rust's ownership: single ownership means certain classes of problems go away.
-If only one thread at a time can use some memory, there's no chance of a data race.
+Message passing enthusiasts enjoy message passing for similar reasons that Rustaceans enjoy Rust’s ownership: single ownership means certain classes of problems go away.
+If only one thread at a time can use some memory, there’s no chance of a data race.

 ### Sending Multiple Values and Seeing the Receiver Waiting

-The code in Listing 16-8 compiled and ran, but it wasn't very interesting: it's hard to see that we have two separate threads talking to each other over a channel.
+The code in Listing 16-8 compiled and ran, but it wasn’t very interesting: it’s hard to see that we have two separate threads talking to each other over a channel.
 Listing 16-10 has some modifications that will prove to us that this code is running concurrently: the spawned thread will now send multiple